 Aurvista believes lower grade bulk mining will always remain as a long-term opportunity but is not currently the Company's primary focus.
 To this end in the second half of 2013 the Company engaged a mine engineering firm, to conceptualize the development of a relatively well defined higher grade zone at the Douay West Zone ("Douay West").
-The engineering study is to be used as an integral piece of the ongoing planning and development of the Douay West Zone and towards the Pre-Feasibility and Feasibility studies.
+The plan was to use cash generated through production to finance further exploration.
+The engineering study is to be used as an integral piece of the ongoing planning and development of the Douay West Zone and towards the Feasibility study.
 The Preliminary Economic Assessment was completed late in the quarter and was filed on SEDAR early in Q1-2015.
-Subsequent to releasing the Preliminary Economic Assessment the Company concluded that since the Douay West and Adams-Porphyry zones were part of the same subsidiary fault, part of the Casa Berardi Deformation Zone, the Adams zone was added to the Douay West Gold Project plan.
+Subsequent to releasing the Preliminary Economic Assessment the Company concluded that since the Douay West and Adams-Porphyry zones were part of the same subsidiary fault, part of the Casa Berardi Deformation Zone, the Adams-Porphyry zone was added to the Douay West Gold Project plan.
 A revised mining plan and revised Preliminary Economic Assessment will be required.
 Until a Feasibility Study has been completed, there is no certainty that the proposed operations will be economically viable.
 As a result of the engineering report, additional studies, reviews and testing were initiated on the project, all of which are presented in the Exploration Activities section below.

 On April 16, 2014, Yamana Gold Inc. and Agnico Eagle Mines Limited announced a C\$3.9 billion acquisition of 100% of Osisko Mining Corporation, based on the multi-million ounces lower grade bulk gold operation at the Canadian-Malartic Deposit.
 Aurvista concluded from the announcement that our longer term bulk gold focus may be significantly stronger than we had anticipated.
 This transaction which closed in June 2014 is an endorsement by two well respected major gold producers that bulk mining in the Abitibi Gold Belt is economically viable.
 The market reaction was mixed.
-Yamana Gold Inc. was trading at \$9.60 when the deal was announced is now trading at \$3.20.
-Agnico Eagle Mines Limited was trading at \$34.23 when the deal was announced, climbed to \$45.52 in June and is now trading at \$35.00.
-It is unclear whether the lower share pricing reflects a market opinion of this deal, the current spot uncertainty in gold or a general market decline.
+Yamana Gold Inc. was trading at \$9.60 when the deal was announced, hit \$2.00 per share in late October and is now trading just below \$3.00.
+Agnico Eagle Mines Limited was trading at \$34.23 when the deal was announced, climbed to \$45.52 in June and is now trading at \$36.81.